Theres a lot you can do to size up the quality of care offered by a veterinary

 his or her fees to the insurance plans allowances.
 If the allowances are

-a lot lower than the vets fees, look for a different plan.
+a lot lower than the vets fees, find a different plan.

-You can usually significantly lower premiums by choosing the highest deductible
+You can usually get significantly lower premiums by choosing the highest

-Dont pay extra for wellness care options offered by some plans.
-Consumer
+Dont pay extra for some plans wellness care options.
+Consumer Reports

 Watch out for annual premium hikes.
-In some years, plans have raised premiums
+If your plans premium increases suddenly,

-switching to a different planbut remember that a new plan will not cover
+consider switching to a different planbut remember that a new plan will

 practices.
-Under these plans, you usually pay the veterinarian a set dollar
+Under most plans, you pay the veterinarian a set dollar amount

 Because many health problems are subtle and easily overlooked, you should